planship/planship-react/README.md

 }
 ```

-## PlanshipCustomer context provider
+## `PlanshipCustomer` context provider

-The PlanshipCustomer context provider is designed to be initialized within a context where the Planship customer ID (typically your current user) is known, and it makes consuming customer level data like entitlements much easier.
+The `PlanshipCustomer` context provider is designed to be initialized within a context where the Planship customer ID (typically your current user) is known, and it makes consuming customer level data like entitlements much easier.

-With `planship-react` installed, initialize the PlanshipCustomer context provider, and wrap your components with it.
+With `@planship/react` added to your project, initialize `PlanshipCustomerProvider` using `withPlanshipCustomerProvider`, and wrap your components with it.

 ```js
 import { withPlanshipCustomerProvider } from '@planship/react'